AppsFlyerSDK/appsflyer-flutter-plugin/README.md

 ### <a id="appsFlyer-options"> ⚙️  AppsFlyerOptions

-To start using AppsFlyer you first need to create an instance of `AppsflyerSdk` before using any other of our sdk functionalities.
+To start using AppsFlyer you first need to create an instance of `AppsflyerSdk` before using any other of our sdk functionalities (see the service in the example app for v7 and above).

 `AppsflyerSdk` receives a map or `AppsFlyerOptions` object.
 This is how you can configure our `AppsflyerSdk` instance and connect it to your AppsFlyer account.